philschmid/huggingface-mongodb-example/README.md

 This repository contains code and instructions on how to integrate Hugging Face Transformers with MongoDB using Database Triggers to enrich your documents with state-of-the-art Machine Learning.

-In thit tutorial you will learn how to set up Triggers to automatically predict the sentiment of new documents in your MongoDB database and add them as additional fields to your documents.
+In this tutorial, you will learn how to set up Triggers to automatically predict the sentiment of new documents in your MongoDB database and add them as additional fields to your documents.

 # Tutorial